 F-1 and J-1 students have limited options for employment.
 Before beginning any employment, review and understand F-1 or J-1 student employment rules for on-campus work or off-campus work, including before degree completion (On-Campus Employment Authorization or Academic Training for J-1s ; CPT for F-1s) and after your degree completion (Academic Training for J-1s and OPT for F-1 students).
 Be aware of employment authorization application procedures, eligibility, deadlines and rules for maintaining status during post-completion employment (Academic Training for J-1s and OPT for F-1 students).

-You, and your J-2 dependents, must maintain health insurance coverage that meets J-1 federal guidelines for the entire length of your program, including post-completion Academic Training.
+J-1 students — and their J-2 dependents — must maintain health insurance coverage that meets J-1 federal guidelines for the entire length of their program, including post-completion Academic Training.
 The UC Berkeley Student Health Insurance Plan (SHIP) meets these requirements.